shadoh420/DTS_Skinner/README.md

 1. Run `DiscSkinnerApp.exe`.
 2. If the program doesn't automatically open, use tray icon or browser at `http://localhost:5000/`.
 3. Replace `.png` textures in `static/textures/`.
+4. Use the mouse to control the view, use the buttons for upside-down models.

 ## Usage (Developer)